jerryxh/wp-ecommerce-compare-products/readme.txt

 == Support ==

-If you have any problems, questions or suggestions please post your request to the [HELP tab](http://www.a3rev.com/products-page/wp-e-commerce/wpec-compare-products/#help) on the Pro Versions Home page.
+If you have any problems, questions or suggestions please post your request to the [HELP tab](http://a3rev.com/shop/wpec-compare-products/#tab-reviews) on the Pro Versions Home page.

 == Changelog ==

+= 2.0.5 - 2013/01/08 =

+* Feature: Added support for Chinese Characters* Tweak: UI tweak - changed the order of the admin panel tabs so that the most used Features tab is moved to first tab.
+* Tweak: Added links to all other a3rev wordpress.org plugins from the Features tab* Tweak: Updated Support and Pro Version link URL's on wordpress.org description, plugins and plugins dashboard.
+Links were returning 404 errors since the launch of the all new a3rev.com mobile responsive site as the base e-commerce permalinks is changed.

 = 2.0.4 - 2012/12/14 =